AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

 - ByteRange Fetches
 - S3 Select
     - server side filtering for retrieving less data
+    - does not support ByteRange Fetches
+    - use ScanRange instead
+    - max query size = 256kB
 - Batch Operations
     - can be used for encrypting
     - copy modify object metadata